openstack/ironic-inspector-specs/specs/multiple-pxe-filtering-backends.rst

 This abstract interface shall reside in **inspector** tree, together with an ``iptables`` and a ``noop`` driver implementation.

-Any driver-specific High-Availability concerns (such as leader election) are out of scope of this spec and the **inspector** code base and should be addressed by particular drivers internally.
+In addition, a *generic* ``get_periodic_sync_task`` filter driver method shall be provided that particular driver implementations may consider overriding to e.g opt-out from the periodic synchronization.

-We also suggest to drop introspection status cache cleaning to reduce the synchronization between the filter and **ironic** and remove the periodic firewall update procedure in favor of the periodic **ironic** synchronization procedure.
+Any driver-specific High-Availability concerns are out of scope of this spec and the **inspector** code base and should be addressed by particular drivers internally.

 Alternatives
 ------------